 What are the Characteristics of Crustaceans?

-Characteristics mean the features or qualities that typically belong to a particular species of a group of species.
+Characteristics mean the features or qualities that typically belong to a particular species or a group of species.
 Here are some characteristics of crustaceans.

 The key characteristics include:

-• Segmentation: A segmented body with a first segment being head and last being fan-like tail
+- Segmentation: A segmented body with the first segment being the head and the last being a fan-like tail

-• Ganglia nervous system: Nervous system follows the Ganglia system (such as that of earthworms), with a primitive nerve cord.
+- Ganglia nervous system: The nervous system follows the Ganglia system (such as that of earthworms), with a primitive nerve cord.

-Note that due to the extensive number of crustacean species on earth, you will not always find all of these characteristics in every species.
-You may observe that there are a few characteristics extra that you may see in some species.
+Note that due to the extensive number of crustacean species on Earth, you will not always find all of these characteristics in every species.
+You may observe that there are a few characterisextra characteristicsay see in some species.
 However, this is the general characteristic observed most often.

 What do Crustaceans Eat and How do they Eat?